internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

  * Everything in one doc [INSTALLATION-work.md](./INSTALLATION-work.md)
  * TODO developer instructions on other platforms.

 If anything here doesn't work please email mitra@archive.org or it would be even more helpful to post a PR on https://github.com/internetarchive/dweb-mirror

 ## See also
 * [README.md](./README.md) for more general information
 * [issue #111](https://github.com/internetarchive/dweb-mirror/issues/111) for meta task for anything IIAB.

-## Initial setup - getting Raspbian
+## Step 1 Initial setup - getting Raspbian

 If your Raspberry Pi comes with Raspbian you are in luck, skip this, otherwise if it comes with NOOBS (as most do now) you'll need to replace it with Raspbian.